 For restaurants that deal with reservations, managers and front-of-house staff often spend a lot of time on the phone taking and confirming reservations.
 This is totally normal as phone calls are still the most used method for placing reservations.

-But modern restaurant reservations systems can significantly reduce unnecessary phone time through online reservations and SMS confirmations.
+But modern restaurant reservation systems can significantly reduce unnecessary phone time through online reservations and SMS confirmations.

 A similar situation occurs with placing reservations.
-By encouraging behavior change in your customers where they book online though your website rather than calling, will further reduce time wasted on the phone.
+By encouraging behavior change in your customers where they book online through your website rather than calling, will further reduce time wasted on the phone.

 The importance of your POS System

-A good point of service operating system will also allow your servers to communicate effectively with the back of house.
+A good point of service operating system will also allow your servers to communicate effectively with the back of the house.
 Typing in orders correctly and having an interface that allows this results in fewer errors and less waste.
-This applies for the entire floor.
+This applies to the entire floor.

 Pay attention to support role employees

 A great server usually has a great porter, and a great bartender usually has a great bar-back.
 You need to recognize the importance of people in support roles if you are to create an effective front-of-house team.